coleifer/peewee/docs/peewee/api.rst

         :param str collation: Collation name to use for sorting.
         :param str nulls: Sort nulls (FIRST or LAST).
-        :returns: an ascending :class:`Ordering` object for the column.
+        :return: an ascending :class:`Ordering` object for the column.

     .. method:: desc(collation=None, nulls=None)

         :param str collation: Collation name to use for sorting.
         :param str nulls: Sort nulls (FIRST or LAST).
-        :returns: an descending :class:`Ordering` object for the column.
+        :return: an descending :class:`Ordering` object for the column.

     .. method:: __invert__()

-        :returns: a :class:`Negated` wrapper for the column.
+        :return: a :class:`Negated` wrapper for the column.

 .. class:: Column(source, name)